Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Introduction

 Recently, the basic OMIT framework has been enriched in various directions.
-One of them is introducing three-mode coupling which gives rise to profound consequences.
-For instance, in the case of two photonic modes coupled to a mechanical resonator, switching from transparency to absorption by adjusting the strength of the cavity coupling \cite{lei2015three}, and nonreciprocal amplification/attenuation are reported \cite{li2017optical,xu2018}.
-This has been extended to nonreciprocal enhancement of second-order sidebands \cite{li2020}.
-In a cavity-magnon system that utilizes pathway interference, switching between fast and slow light transmission has been experimentally achieved by tuning the relative phase of the magnon pumping and cavity-probe \cite{zhao2021}.
-Another important progress has been brought by $\mathcal{PT}$-symmetric photonics concepts that widens the range of opportunities \cite{ozdemir2019parity,elganainy2018}.
-For instance, under varying gain-to-loss ratio it displays inverted OMIT as well as the possibility to exchange between slow and fast lights \cite{jing2015,liu2017,lu2018}.
-In the quantum regime, for blue-detuned driving it enables to eliminate the dissipation effect \cite{li2017theoretical}.
-In a recent study, within the three-mode paradigm the transition of the system from the so-called $\mathcal{PT}$-broken to $\mathcal{PT}$-unbroken phase is accompanied by single to double OMIT, when the so-called exceptional point (EP) is crossed \cite{wang2019mechanical}.
-Indeed, this is one example of the extensive research efforts that have been dedicated to the interesting features of EP in optomechanics, with a few others being, non-reciprocal energy transfer between two eigenmodes of a mechanical system \cite{xu2016}, loss-induced transparency \cite{zhang2018}, enhanced sensitivity \cite{lau2018} and sideband generation \cite{he2019}.
+One of them was by introducing three-mode coupling, which gives rise to profound consequences.
+For instance, in the case of two photonic modes coupled to a mechanical resonator, switching from transparency to absorption by adjusting the strength of the cavity coupling \cite{lei2015three} and nonreciprocal amplification or attenuation have been reported \cite{li2017optical,xu2018}.
+This work was extended to reconﬁgurable nonreciprocal transmission between two microwave modes \cite{bernier2017nonreciprocal} and nonreciprocal enhancement of second-order sidebands \cite{li2020}.
+In a cavity-magnon system that utilizes pathway interference, switching between fast and slow light transmission has been proposed \cite{ullah2020pra} and experimentally achieved by tuning the relative phase of the magnon pumping and cavity probe \cite{zhao2021}.
+Other important progress has been brought about by parity-time ($\mathcal{PT}$)-symmetric photonic concepts that widen the range of opportunities \cite{ozdemir2019parity,elganainy2018}.
+For instance, under a varying gain-to-loss ratio, inverted OMIT is displayed, as well as the possibility to exchange slow and fast lights \cite{jing2015optomechanically,liu2017,lu2018}.
+In the quantum regime, for blue-detuned driving, the $\mathcal{PT}$ symmetry enables the elimination of the dissipation effect \cite{li2017theoretical}.
+In a recent study, within the three-mode paradigm the transition of the system from the so-called $\mathcal{PT}$-broken phase to the $\mathcal{PT}$-unbroken phase is accompanied by single to double OMIT, when the so-called exceptional point (EP) is crossed \cite{wang2019mechanical}.
+Indeed, this is one example of the extensive research efforts that have been dedicated to the interesting features of the EP in optomechanics, with a few others being nonreciprocal energy transfer between two eigenmodes of a mechanical system \cite{xu2016}, loss-induced transparency \cite{zhang2018loss}, enhanced sensitivity \cite{lau2018}, and sideband generation \cite{he2019}.
+These are complemented by other OMIT studies in systems having photonic-sector $\mathcal{PT}$ symmetry \cite{li2016parity,zhang2018double,jiang2018tunable,lu2019tunable}.